fork/craft-renderer/README.md

         cd /path/to/project

+2. Then tell Composer to use the repository:

+        [make] composer config repositories.renderer vcs https://lab.fork.de/craft-plugins/renderer.git

-2. Then tell Composer to load the plugin:
+3. Then tell Composer to load the plugin:

-        composer require fork/renderer
+        [make] composer require fork/renderer

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Renderer.
+4. In the Control Panel, go to Settings → Plugins and click the “Install” button for Renderer.

 ## Renderer Overview